Best Medicare Supplement Plans in Ohio 2020 – Comparison Chart

 - Your Medicare Advantage plan leaves Medicare, stops providing coverage in your area or you move out of the plan’s coverage area

-Although many companies sell Medicare Supplement plans, each company sets its premiums.
+Although many companies sell Medicare Supplement plans, each company sets its premiums for the best Medicare Supplement plans in Ohio.
 Factors that influence your premium include gender, whether you use tobacco, zip code and type of coverage.
 There are three types of coverage:

 The insurance company bases the premium cost on your age when you buy the policy.
 This is also called issue age.